Rudolf Firkušný: Life

 Firkušný won praise from his famous colleague Vladimir Horowitz, who once exclaimed, "Rudolf Firkušný can play Schubert, that's for sure.
 I heard him on the radio this afternoon ... playing the three Klavierstücke.
 Beautiful!"
 And the noted piano teacher and critic David Dubal called Firkušný "the preeminent Czech pianist of the twentieth century."

 In 1990 he received an honorary doctorate from Charles University in Prague and the order of T.G.
 Masaryk from President Vaclav Havel.
 Later in 1993, he received other honorary doctorates from Masaryk University in Brno and from Janáček Academy of Music and Performing Arts.

 Firkušný died in Staatsburg, New York in 1994.
 He was survived by a son, Igor Firkusny, and a daughter, Veronique Firkusny Callegari, a Barnard College graduate and award-winning translator.

-In 2007, his ashes and those of his wife, Tatiana Nevolová Firkušný, were reburied together in an honorary place at the Central Cemetery in Brno, close to his first teacher, Janáček, and directly next to the grave of Czech composer Jan Novák.
+In 2007, his ashes and those of his wife, Tatiana Nevolová Firkušný, were reburied together in an honorary place at the Brno Central Cemetery in Brno, close to his first teacher, Janáček, and directly next to the grave of Czech composer Jan Novák.
 In 2012, coinciding with the 100th anniversary of his birth, there was a large festival held by Brno's Janáček Academy of Music and Performing Arts to commemorate the centennial, featuring many of his former alumni from the Juilliard School.
 In 2013, the Prague Spring Festival established the Rudolf Firkušný Piano Festival held in Prague.

 His student Carlisle Floyd's only piano sonata was written for Firkušný in the 1950s.
 Firkušný performed it once, at a Carnegie Hall recital.
 It then languished until being taken up in 2009 by the 74-year-old Daniell Revenaugh, who studied it with the composer and made its first recording.